scottmurray2789/pymonday_documentation/docs/index.md

 ### API Authentication

-This library requires you have a valid monday.com API key stored as a local system environment variable.
+You must pass your monday.com API key to the MondayAPIClient object to authenticate API calls.

 Review the Official API Documentation for instructions on obtaining an API Key.

 ### Instantiate Client Object